 There is another type of boredom that exists in the particular style you are training in.
 It is there that you want more and more techniques to add to your pouch, but the progress of receiving teaching and the craving for more is at odds.
 This type of boredom is a problem of craving and desire.
 It is often mistaken as pure boredom, though.

-No End Equals No Accomplishment?
+No End = No Accomplishment?

 Feeling overwhelmed by the never-ending journey should never be an issue.
-When you start to learn the sword (or any art) you are honing and reshaping your skills and your mind (heart).
+When you start to learn the sword (or any art), you are honing and reshaping your skills and your mind (heart).
 There is no end or a final point where the room for improvement disappears.
 There is always something to get better at in the techniques and within yourself.

 My student called it the ever-moving target.
 The target, however, is within us.
 It is not an apple to be plucked from a tree.
-If you are running after the apple then you are doing it wrong.
+If you are running after the apple, then you are doing it wrong.
 You are the apple.
 You are the tree.
 You are your practice.
 There is nothing to chase.

 I Am Bored.
-This Sucks.
+Training Sucks.

-For those of us bored with training we should reflect on ourselves and the situation.
+For those of us bored with training, we should reflect on ourselves and the situation.
 Are you doing the same five waza for a year?
 Do you just feel tired of the repetition and lack of apparent progress?
 Here are a few things to try.

 - Evaluate yourself for burnout.
 It could be that you have spent too much time on training and not enough in other areas of your life.
 Don't lose sight of things outside of training.

 - Perhaps the idea of the martial art you are practicing doesn't match the reality.
 I have seen this in sword arts many times.
-The rabid anime or samurai fan wants to learn sword.
+The rabid anime or samurai fan wants to learn the sword.
 They join foaming at the mouth, but after time it hits them that the training isn't as cool as the spinning and screaming they see in the movies.
-Take time to find the art that is really right for you.
+Take time to find the art that is right for you.